quynhXEM/chat.web/docs/labs.md

 ## Custom themes (`feature_custom_themes`)

-Custom themes are possible through Element's [theme support](./theming.md), though normally these themes need to be defined in the config for Element.
+Custom themes are possible through SOC Connect's [theme support](./theming.md), though normally these themes need to be defined in the config for SOC Connect.
 This labs flag adds an ability for end users to add themes themselves by using a URL to the JSON theme definition.